ibuybooks/haidut-collected-works/README.md

 >[!CAUTION]
 > **CONTENT ACCURACY NOTICE**
 >
 > This repository contains content that has been automatically parsed from scraped web data.
-While care has been taken to verify accuracy and quality of the data, manual verification of all content is not possible.
-Please exercise caution when using or referencing this material.
-The author is not responsible for any use or misuse of this material.
+While care has been taken to manually verify the accuracy and quality of the data, verification of all content is not possible.
+Please exercise caution when using or referencing this content.
+The author is not responsible for any use or misuse of this content.

 <h3>📎 About:</h3>

 **Haidut Collected Works**
-*A Comprehensive Collection of Forum Posts, Replies, and Articles.*
+*A Comprehensive Collection of Haidut's Forum Posts, Replies, and Articles.*

 This project is a high-quality LuaLaTeX compilation of Haidut's forum posts, replies, and articles.

+<h3>📏 Improvements:</h3>

+- Removed duplicate replies, quotes, and text.
+- Anonymized usernames.
+- URLs and references are converted into a proper citations.
+- Implimented proper scientific notation (e.x., CO2 -> CO<sub>2</sub>).
+- Standarized capitalizations (e.x., "dna" -> "DNA").
+- Corrected spelling, grammar, and capitalizations.
+- Implimented proper fancy quotes (using `csquotes`)
+- Removed formatting (**bold**, *italics*, <ins>underline</ins>, etc.)
+- And more!

+<h3>🔖 Notes:</h3>

+- Standard 8.5"x11" paper size.
+- 12 volumes, 2013-2024.

 <h3>🧮 Project Structure:</h3>